Bynder/bynder-python-sdk/README.md

 ```
 All sample files are located in the `./samples` directory.

 > :warning: Caution: The sample scripts are provided as examples.
-It is crucial to review and modify the commands before execution.
+It is crucial to review, add and/or modify the commands before execution.
 The container updates automatically with changes, ensuring a seamless development experience.
 Always exercise caution when executing scripts.

 ## Stopping the Docker Container